velorek1/c-edit/README.md

 * WARNING: DO NOT EDIT YOUR PRECIOUS FILES WITH THIS EDITOR!!

 NEW: AUGUST 2024 (merging with ceditbuf)
-- Dynamic buffer added (vector of lines) -> more tests in https://github.com/velorek1/ceditbuf
+- Dynamic buffer added (vector of lines)

 History:
 - 2023 -> Previous demo version kept in https://github.com/velorek1/C-editold